Overview – Evening / Adult Program

 Bachelor of Science in Nursing (B.S.N.) for currently licensed RN nurses.
 The RN-BSN completion degree enhances your current knowledge, broadens your career options, and prepares you for broader levels of responsibility.
 You can earn your BSN degree through evening and online courses.

 What Is The Format For The Evening / Adult Program?

-Most of our courses are hybrid in a “block.”
+We offer both face-to-face and fully online options.
+Most of our face-to-face courses are hybrid in a “block.”
 Most blocks are four weeks long.
 During each block there are five face-to-face classes, each Thursday evening and the last Monday evening (6:00-9:45 p.m.), with four online classes in between face-to-face classes.
-Some evening / adult courses meet every other Tuesday evenings, and some courses are offered in a fully online format.
+Some evening / adult courses meet every other Tuesday evenings, and most courses are also offered in a fully online format.
 Online sessions and courses can be completed from anyplace with internet.
 You can take one course at a time during evening hours, allowing you to balance home, work, and school.
-We also have two summer sessions, each also four weeks long, so you can earn your degree faster.
+We also have two summer sessions, and one session over the Christmas / holiday break, each also four weeks long, so you can earn your degree faster.

 What Is The Meaning Of Full-time Adult Student?

 In order to be a full-time adult student, you must take 12 credit hours each semester which is four classes.
 You must register a "full-time" schedule at the beginning of a semester to be eligible for some forms of financial aid.